meltyourface/blank/posts/Blessing-and-curse/Mastery-of-Blessings-Curses-A-Guide-for-Esoteric-Practitioners/index.md

 Types of Blessing and Curse

-Two principal categories encompass the scope of blessings and curses: Invocational and Transference.
+**Two principal categories encompass the scope of blessings and curses**: Invocational and Transference.

 1. Invocational: Invocational blessings and curses are cast by directly calling upon the spiritual entities – be they gods, angels, demons, or nature spirits – and requesting their assistance in creating the desired effect.
 This method requires a deep connection with the entity and proficiency in energetic communion.